-Casting Announced For San Jose Stage Company's Virtual STRANGE COURTESIES
+Casting Announced for San Jose Stage Company's Virtual STRANGE COURTESIES

-San Jose Stage Company has announced the full cast and creative team for the virtual world premiere of the new play STRANGE COURTESIES, written and directed by L. Peter Callender.
+San Jose Stage Company (Randall King, Artistic Director and Cathleen King, Executive Director), in collaboration with African-American Shakespeare Company, is pleased to announce the full cast and creative team for the virtual world premiere of the new play STRANGE COURTESIES, written and directed by L. Peter Callender.
+STRANGE COURTESIES will be available to stream February 27 - March 3, 2021.
+Tickets are $40.00 and may be purchased at https://www.thestage.org/season/strange-courtesies.

 Citizens of South Africa are confronting a painful past of the apartheid era through the Truth and Reconciliation Commission.
 STRANGE COURTESIES explores the potential restorative power of truth telling, the significance of sympathetic witnesses, and the tasks of both perpetrators and bystanders in the TRC process.
 Can dignity be restored to victims and their families while offering a basis for individual healing, and promoting the reconciliation of a divided society?